govtrack/django-simplegetapi/README.md

 Notes
 -----

-TODO: Document extended configuration options for Haystack.
+TODO: Document configuration for Haystack.

 TODO: Document how the enum class works.
 And its doc help text.